Blog

 https://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/#183675d26f63

 What does that mean for BI tools?
-Any functionality that support easy data manipulation for the sake of improved clarity is awesome.
-That means – joining data together via drag and drop, changing data types with a click, deduplicating rows without writing SQL is all a huge value add, extending the range of users who can go deep with the data without external assistance.
+Any functionality that supports easy data manipulation for the sake of improved clarity is awesome.
+That means – joining data together via drag and drop, changing data types with a click, and deduplicating rows without writing SQL is all a huge value add, extending the range of users who can go deep with the data without external assistance.

 Live data!
 From the cloud!
 On your phone!